 Hand lettering supplies can be as simple & inexpensive or as complex and pricey as you want, just like all other artsy endeavors we pursue as adults.
 We have pulled out our personal favorites and crowdsourcing from our socials for what lettering supplies people love the most.
 If we have missed your favorites, please let us know in the comments.

 Hand Lettering Paper

-You will need nice paper to practice your lettering projects onto so that you don’t mess up your actual project and to learn the process.
+You will need a nice paper to practice your lettering projects on so that you don’t mess up your actual project and to learn the process.
 This big pad by Strathmore is 11×14 with 50 spiral-bound sheets.
-The paper is suitable for lettering, drawing and mixed media projects.
-For lettering, you don’t want to use your watercolor paper as it has a texture that makes it hard to form smooth lines you will want in your lettering.
-I also really like the Visual Journals by Strathmore that come in several sizes and types of paper.
+The paper is suitable for lettering, drawing, and mixed media projects.
+For lettering, you don’t want to use your watercolor paper as it has a texture that makes it hard to form the smooth lines you will want in your lettering.
+I also really like the Visual Journals by Strathmore which come in several sizes and types of paper.
 Either artist paper or mixed media paper works great.
 Canson Multimedia Paper is another great option.